timsonner/python-scripts/README.md

 # python_scripts
-A collection of python recipes
+A collection of python scripts for reference.
-I am editing the README file.
-Adding some more details about the project description.